F1PFC/TTN_GPS_Tracker/Readme.md

 ### 4) Display Settings
-The  TTN\_GPS\_TRACKER has an option to attach a I2C display, either a SSD1306 or a 20x4 LCD based using the HD44780 controller and fitted with a PCF8574 I2C driver board.
+The  TTN\_GPS\_TRACKER program has an option to attach a I2C display, either a SSD1306 or a 20x4 LCD based using the HD44780 controller and fitted with a PCF8574 I2C driver board.
 To use either display option enable this define by un-commenting it;

     //#define Use_Display